thoto/ansible-role-strongswan/README.md

 # ansible-role-strongswan
 ansible role to setup strongswan IPsec including public key authentication

+## Requirements

+Tested with Debian Jessie.
+Should work with any Debian like distribution.

 ## Variables

 This role fetches its configuration from two variables providing a list of